Verified July 2026 · Cited to primary sources

 Tesamorelin

-One of only two FDA-approved peptides in this space — proven to cut visceral fat, but approved for a narrow HIV indication.
+An FDA-approved peptide drug, not a research chemical.
+Proven to cut visceral fat, but approved for a narrow HIV indication.

 Retatrutide

-The next-generation weight-loss peptide with the strongest efficacy signal — but it is investigational and not yet available by any legal route.
+The next-generation weight-loss peptide with the strongest efficacy signal.
+But it is investigational and not yet available by any legal route.

 MOTS-c

-An "exercise-mimetic" metabolic peptide — real mechanistic interest, but human evidence is association-only.
+An "exercise-mimetic" metabolic peptide.
+Real mechanistic interest, but human evidence is association-only.

-Reading this table: Evidence is the A–F human-proof grade; Legal status and Safety are separate factual badges; Verdict is our honest one-line take.
+Reading this table: Evidence is the A to F human-proof grade; Legal status and Safety are separate factual badges; Verdict is our honest one-line take.
 Affiliate availability never changes a grade.
 Full methodology.

 FAQ